 Action Step: Paraphrase What Others Say

 When listening to the people around you, take a moment to repeat what they said in your own words.
 This activity involves listening and understanding what the person said.
-If you feel embarrassed to do so in public, you can practice this skill while watching TV.
+If you feel embarrassed to do so publicly, you can practice this skill while watching TV.

 If you have a person you trust, you can start doing this and ask them to confirm whether your paraphrasing was correct or if you lost the meaning of what someone said.

-Try to accurately rephrase (not just repeat) what someone said.
+Try to rephrase (not just repeat) what someone said accurately.
 This activity is about seeing things from the other person’s perspective.

 6. Face Your Jealousy With Gratitude

 To some extent, jealousy and envy are normal feelings.
-We all look at someone who has more than us and feel a pang of envy—we wish we had that fancy car, expensive house, or beautiful partner too.
+We all look at someone who has more than us and feel envy—we wish we had that fancy car, expensive house, or beautiful partner, too.

-But a narcissist takes things one step further by actually pretending they have those things too, failing to see what they actually have (and don’t have).
-Narcissists lack real gratitude.
+But a narcissist takes things one step further by actually pretending they have those things, too, failing to see what they have (and don’t have).
+Narcissists lack genuine gratitude.

 Action Step: Develop Gratitude

-Make a list of all the things you actually have that you can be proud of.
+Make a list of all the things you can be proud of.
 Don’t look at your neighbor or colleague’s “list.”
 This is about you and what you have.

 Next, think about what you have to be grateful for.
-You may not have such a nice house as your boss, but you have a house where others live on the street.
-So, for each item on your list, write what you have, and why you should be thankful for that item.
+You may not have a lovely house like your boss, but you have a home where others live on the street.
+So, for each item on your list, write what you have and why you should be thankful for that item.

 Now, practice gratitude.
-When you feel envy rear up or feel yourself about to make a jealous remark, stop, think, and remember.
-YOU have blessings too.
-Real blessings, not imagined or associated blessings.
+When you feel envy rearing up or feel yourself about to make a jealous remark, stop, think, and remember.
+You have blessings, too—real blessings, not imagined or associated blessings.

-What you have, which is probably “less” than you’ve been pretending to have, is enough.
-Whether you live in a tiny walk-up apartment or a three-bedroom house, your home is enough.
+What you have, probably “less” than you’ve been pretending to have, is enough.
+Whether in a tiny walk-up apartment or a three-bedroom house, your home is enough.
 Your family is enough.
 You are enough (without envy or pretense).

 7. Mirror Mirror

 Narcissists have an inflated sense of self that becomes pure arrogance.
 Yet, there is no reason for any of us to be arrogant.
-Seeing yourself and acknowledging that you’ve been arrogant is the first step in recovering humility and being a normally functioning individual.
+Seeing yourself and acknowledging that you’ve been arrogant is the first step in recovering humility and functioning normally.

 Action Step: Soul Gaze

 In this activity, take a mirror and sit quietly.
-Look into the mirror and really see yourself.
+Look into the mirror and see yourself.
 Notice your eyes, the shape of your ears, your nose, mouth, and cheeks.
-Now look deeper.
+Now, look deeper.

 See your different expressions, how your face moves, and what shows in your eyes when you are happy, sad, or angry.